amiaopensource/vrecord/README.md

 6. Type in a unique identifier for your video file when prompted.
 7. Press "enter" to start recording.
 8. Let 'er rip!
 Play your tape!
 9. Let vrecord do its thing.
-Don't type any keys with the vrecord window open, click the mouse inside the window, or start another instance of vrecord.
+Don't type any keys while the vrecord window is open, do not click the mouse inside the vrecord window, and do not start another instance of vrecord on the same computer.
+In fact it's best not to open or use any other programs on the computer that is capturing.
+Overtaxing the computer could cause errors in the capture.
 10. If you are finished recording and the vrecord window hasn't already closed, close the window.
-11. Check to make sure your video and metadata files were successfully created.
+11. Check to make sure that your video and metadata files were successfully created.
-12. Repeat steps 1–10 as needed.
+12. Repeat steps 1–11 as needed.

 ### The vrecord Window ###

 ![Alt text](Resources/vrecord_window visual.jpg "Vrecord in Visual Mode")

-Shown above is the setup of the vrecord window in "Visual" mode.
+Shown above is the layout of the vrecord window in "Visual" mode.
 Vrecord also includes a "Visual + Numerical" mode, which is discussed in the [Options for Video Capture] (https://github.com/amiaopensource/vrecord#options-for-video-capture) section below.

 1. **Video feed** — Displays the entire 720 x 486 video signal coming through.
 The image will appear a bit more stretched than it does on a television monitor.
-2. **Video feed with broadcast-safe indicator** — Displays a feed of an underscanned version of the video signal with the normal aspect ratio for a television screen.
-Pixels whose luminance is outside of broadcast range are colored yellow.
-Due to space constraints in the vrecord window this feed will appear squeezed.
+2. **Video feed with broadcast-safe indicator** — Displays a feed of an underscanned version of the video signal.
+Pixels whose luminance or chrominance is outside of broadcast range are colored yellow.
+Due to space constraints in the vrecord window this feed will appear slightly squeezed.
 3. **Waveform monitor** — Displays luminance values for each field of the signal separately.
-The bottom of the red bar in each window represents the limit for a broadcast safe white level.
+The bottom of the red bar in each window represents the upper limit for a broadcast safe white level.
 The top of the blue bar represents the broacast safe limit for a black level.
 4. **Vectorscope** — Displays chrominance values for the signal.
 The boxes represent the values for yellow, red, magenta, blue, cyan, and green.
 The boxes furthest from the center represent the broadcast limits for those colors.

 ### Passthrough Mode ###

-Passthrough mode means that the vrecord window will appear with video feeds and scopes, but the video signal will not be recorded to a file.
-Passthrough mode is used for tasks like testing equipment or setting up a tape to bars before actually recording.
+Passthrough mode means that the vrecord window will appear with video feeds and scopes, but the incoming video signal will not be recorded to a file.
+Passthrough mode is best used for tasks like testing equipment or setting up a tape to bars before actually recording.
 When you are finished using passthrough mode simply close the vrecord window.

 Run passthrough mode by typing:
 ```
 $ vrecord -p
 ```
 If you haven't already set up vrecord it will prompt you to make some selections related to your audio video inputs.
-Otherwise vrecord will just prompt you to press enter.
-When you press enter the vrecord window will open up and start displaying any video signal coming through from the capture device.
+Otherwise the vrecord window will open up and start displaying any video signal coming through from the capture device.

 ### Edit Mode ###